menderbug/wormpowers/Characters/Browbeat.md

 Browbeat has two powers - short-range telekinesis and biokinesis; his abilities are mutually reinforcing.
 Further in the face of a Power cancelling Trump that affects one aspect of his powers the other half would generally need a separate counter.

 ## Telekinesis
 His telekinesis is a personal force field with some crude control, having a multiplicative effect on his physical strength.
-While also having a noticeable defensive aspect, given that he was theoretically durable enough to survive damage from Leviathan, and could have survived the Battle against Echidna.
+While also having a noticeable defensive aspect, given that he is theoretically durable enough to survive damage from Leviathan, and could have survived the Battle against Echidna.

 This also justifies his striker rating.